codehsbooks/apjava/Programming-with-Karel/for-loops.md

 ![](../static/karel/forLoopDiagram.png)

+### Be Careful!
+There are several things that you want to make sure to watch out for when using for loops.

+1. Don't put a semicolon after the closing parenthesis of the header.
+This will cause the for loop to not repeat the code in the body of the loop.
+2. Put spaces around the operators in the header.
+The equals sign and less than symbol should have spaces around them.
+3. Put spaces between each part of the header.
+You should end the initialization and conditional parts with a semicolon and space.
+None of this squished nonsense: ~~`for(int i=0;i<0;i++)`~~
+4. Make sure all of the code you want to be in the body of the loop is between the curly braces.
+Only code in the curly braces will be considered as part of the loop.

 ### Examples
 #### Example One
 Let's make Karel put down 5 balls.
 In this case, we'll initialize `i` to 0, and `count` will be 5, because we want something to happen 5 times.
 The code inside of the for loop will be `putBall()` because that's what we want to happen 5 times.
 The for loop looks like this: